yusheng-lin/dotnet-oteldemo/README.md

 The gateway controller should be running in the `envoy-gateway-system` namespace before you proceed with application deployment.

 1. **Build Images**:
-   Since the images are built locally in the docker-compose setup, you need to build them and make them available to your cluster.
+   Build images and make them available to your cluster:

    ```bash
    docker build -t gateway:latest ./gateway